9 Ways You’re Probably Showering Wrong in the Winter

 Mistake #7: Skipping conditioner

 Lack of humidity in winter not only dries out your skin, but it can suck moisture from your strands too.
 “It’s important to increase the moisture factor of your shampoo and conditioner in the winter to help reduce static and flyaways,” says Dr. Tanzi.
 The ends of your hair receive the least amount of natural oil, which travels down from the scalp, so they need the most hydration.
 Dr Robinson recommends concentrating conditioner at those dry tips.
 And if your strands are feeling super parched, try adding a weekly nourishing treatment, such as Neutrogena Triple Moisture Deep Recovery Hair Mask, or Moroccanoil Intense Hydrating Mask for deep conditioning, into your routine.
 (Don’t miss the myths about your hair that you need to stop believing).

 Mistake #8: Drying off too roughly

-Again, this is your body—not a grimy bathtub, so you don’t want to dry yourself so roughly that you actually damage your skin.
+Again, this is your body, so you don’t want to dry yourself so roughly that you actually damage your skin.
 Dr. Tanzi recommends patting yourself dry with a soft towel, rather than rubbing vigorously—otherwise you risk irritation and over-exfoliation.
 Don’t forget to moisturize right after toweling off to lock in hydration (more about that next).
 Check out the derm-approved tricks to keep your hands soft all winter long.

 Mistake #9: Moisturizing wrong